 - Any goal not circled gets moved to the “avoid at all costs” list

-- This prevents you from spending your “free time” working on things that aren’t moving you towards your long-term goals and success.
+- This prevents you from spending your “free time” working on things that aren’t moving you toward your long-term goals and success.

 Eat the Frog